Ziegler–Natta catalyst: Heterogeneous catalysts

 The overlap between these two subclasses is relatively small because the requirements to the respective catalysts differ widely.

 Commercial catalysts are supported by being bound to a solid with a high surface area.
 Both TiCl_{4} and TiCl_{3} give active catalysts.
 The support in the majority of the catalysts is MgCl_{2}.
 A third component of most catalysts is a carrier, a material that determines the size and the shape of catalyst particles.
 The preferred carrier is microporous spheres of amorphous silica with a diameter of 30–40 mm.
 During the catalyst synthesis, both the titanium compounds and MgCl_{2} are packed into the silica pores.
 All these catalysts are activated with organoaluminum compounds such as Al(C_{2}H_{5})_{3}.

 All modern supported Ziegler–Natta catalysts designed for polymerization of propylene and higher 1-alkenes are prepared with TiCl_{4} as the active ingredient and MgCl_{2} as a support.
 Another component of all such catalysts is an organic modifier, usually an ester of an aromatic diacid or a diether.
 The modifiers react both with inorganic ingredients of the solid catalysts as well as with organoaluminum cocatalysts.
 These catalysts polymerize propylene and other 1-alkenes to highly crystalline isotactic polymers.

 Homogeneous catalysts

 A second class of Ziegler–Natta catalysts are soluble in the reaction medium.
 Traditionally such homogeneous catalysts were derived from metallocenes, but the structures of active catalysts have been significantly broadened to include nitrogen-based ligands.

 A post-metallocene catalyst developed at Dow Chemical.

 Metallocene catalysts

 These catalysts are metallocenes together with a cocatalyst, typically MAO, −[O−Al(CH_{3})]_{n}−.
 The idealized metallocene catalysts have the composition Cp_{2}MCl_{2} (M = Ti, Zr, Hf) such as titanocene dichloride.
 Typically, the organic ligands are derivatives of cyclopentadienyl.
 In some complexes, the two cyclopentadiene (Cp) rings are linked with bridges, like −CH_{2}−CH_{2}− or >SiPh_{2}.
 Depending on the type of their cyclopentadienyl ligands, for example by using an ansa-bridge, metallocene catalysts can produce either isotactic or syndiotactic polymers of propylene and other 1-alkenes.

+Metallocenes are referred to as single-site catalysts, where the active site across each metallocene complex is structurally identical.
+The surface of a heterogeneous catalyst is not uniform, so there are many different active sites with differing electronic environments.
+As the structure of the active site directly affects the stereoregularity and tacticity, heterogeneous catalysts may produce polymers with a broader range of tacticities.
+Metallocenes do not suffer from this weakness, and so often result in polymers with greater stereoregularity and narrower molecular weight distributions.
+The chirality of the metallocene is a major determinant in whether the polymer is isotactic or syndiotactic.